"Innovation isn't random."

 4. Empower people like Atlassian

 Since then, the software darling has been laser focused on hiring and developing the best talent in the industry.
-They do this by encouraging cross-functional roles, providing learning resources where needed and staying true to their core mission to help teams.
+They do this by encouraging cross-functional roles, providing tools and resources where needed and staying true to their core mission to help teams.

-The takeaway: Build a healthy culture and invest in the growth of your employees like your company depends on it—because it does.
+The takeaway: Build a healthy culture and invest in the skills of your employees like your company depends on it—because it does.

 5. Concentrate on collaboration like Google

 It flies in the face of conventional thinking, but sometimes getting people in a room to just talk about ideas yields the most productivity.
-Just ask Mozilla.
+Just ask Nest.
 Or the United Nations.
-Both organizations – and many others – have adopted design sprints, which is Google’s way of solving challenges at scale.22, 23
+Both organizations—and many others—have adopted design sprints, which is Google’s way of solving challenges at scale.)

 “Sprint” is a loaded term in the engineering world.
 It means different things to different people.
 But Googlers have established their own form of sprint-style teamwork to keep pace with technology and product development today.

 The success of design sprints relies heavily on cross-functional teams with diversity in background and skills being paramount.
-While some stakeholders may groan at the thought of working with people outside their departments, months of development can be condensed in a short meeting done right.25
+While some stakeholders may groan at the thought of working with people outside their departments, months of development can be condensed in a short meeting done right.(18) And while processes like this foster collaboration and innovation, it’s up to the leader to make sure they get the right people in the room and make diversity a priority.
+The makeup of the team ultimately shapes the outcome.

 The takeaway: Leverage diverse teams to collectively problem solve and create better products and experiences in the process.

 While the world’s greatest tech companies thrive in areas like collaboration, speed and risk-taking, no single company claims to have it all figured out.
-And therein lies a key secret: Successful organizations continue to learn, adapt and change as technology advances and information grows out of date.
+And therein lies a key secret: Successful organizations continue to get clear on goals, acquire new skills, and evolve as technology advances.

-This agile way of being is most pronounced in a company’s employees.
 Companies that equip their teams to achieve greatness are the ones who have global impact.
-Leaders should ask themselves: do my teams know their larger goals?
+Leaders should continually ask themselves: Do my teams know our larger goals?
 Are they given the time to innovate?
 Are their skills keeping pace with technology?

 If the answers to these questions are no, consider tactics from technology’s heavy-hitters.
-And create space for your teams to develop new skills and ways of working.
-Dedicated learning enables your employees to develop skills that match their desire to innovate.
-With the right talent, your company will spend less time playing catch-up with competitors and more time succeeding in changing the world.
+And create space for your teams to develop new skills and ways of working that match your commitment to innovation.
+With the right skills, your company will spend less time playing catch-up with competitors and more time succeeding in changing the world.

 5 keys to successful organizational design